I am very happy to be here among the

 most involved.

-force of law and that implies they also have the force of law meaning the
+But then what happens when we are coming to a situation or a stage where the regulation framed by the regulators has the force of law and that implies they also have the force of law meaning the exercise of coercive powers.

 Subsequently, in their wisdom, the